-If you want your business to thrive in 2017 and beyond, it’s crucial to make customer service a priority.
+If you want your business to thrive in 2017 and beyond, it’s crucial to make online customer service training a priority.
 This is one of the most important ways to differentiate yourself from the competition.
 Customers are increasingly demanding knowledgeable, considerate, and helpful service at every stage - before buying a product or service, during the sales process and post-sale.
 Great customer service doesn’t happen automatically.
 It requires the right mindset and thorough online customer service training.
 You want all customer service reps on board with your company’s policies.
 Let’s look at the most effective training initiatives for customer service success.

 Why is Customer Service Training Important?

 Some businesses make the mistake of overlooking customer service training and hospitality industry training.
 After all, it requires planning and costs money.
 It’s tempting to focus on selling their products, assuming that customer service representatives only need minimal training.
 They believe they only need to provide a few basic guidelines and the rest is self-evident.
 Nothing could be further from the truth.
 There are several important reasons why it’s crucial to provide thorough training for customer service reps.

 What are the Most Important Areas to Cover in Customer Service Training?

 - Inspires a positive attitude.
 One benefit of a good training program is that it motivates customer service reps to put forth their best effort.
 It also fosters a team spirit among reps.